California Child Custody Decisions and Disability Rights

 The issue of health or physical condition should be one of minor importance in the analysis of what will be in the child's best interest.
 In one California case, a father's paraplegia was not enough to deny him custody.

 Issues related to custody are fraught with emotion.
 An experienced Newport Beach divorce attorney represents your interests.
 Arguments made to the court and evidence submitted does make a difference in the outcome of a divorce case.
 Seeking the counsel of a family lawyer is one way to present your case in the best light.
-Contact us today.
+Contact us today for assistance with your custody concerns.

 -